ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 `);
 </script>

 However, the mathematical origins seem to be motivated in a way similar to our discussion for the major scale.
 In the chart above, the major seventh is less egregious than the diminished fifth, but still a dissonant interval.
-Excising by approximating it by an octave, we obtain
+Since it can be crudely approximated by the octave, we excise it and the perfect fourth below it:

 | Wavelength | Name |
 | ------------- | ------------- |